Wheest/wheest.github.io/_posts/2020-07-11-flashing_a_hikey_970.md

 excerpt_separator: <!--more-->
 ---

-I recently had to flash a Hikey 970 from scratch.
+I recently had to flash a Hikey 970 from scratch, as I did not get any response from `fastboot`.
 However, the official documentation does not appear to have been updated since 2018.
 Hence, this post documents the steps of how far I got.
 Unfortunately I was not able to get the whole thing working, but I will update this post if I do.